CuBoulder/Documentation/docs/Operations/Pantheon/creating_a_site.md

 - terminus [installed](Pantheon-index#user-content-terminus)
 - the site name
+    - We have naming conventions for our site names.
+Please be sure to follow them.
+Firstly, see [this page](https://www.colorado.edu/webcentral/get-help/url-standards) for general conventions and then replace any '/' with '-'.
+In addition, each type of site needs a particular prefix:
+        - a development site uses the prefix `ucbdev-`
+        - training sites use `ucbtraining-`
+        - a site that we host on Pantheon that shows up on colorado.edu as a subdomain (www.SUBDOMAIN.colorado.edu) uses `ucbsub-`
+        - a production site uses `ucb-`

-    - if this is a new site intended for site owners/editors to develop it does not need to be the final name used for a launched site.
+    - If this is a new site intended for site owners/editors to develop it does not need to be the final name used for a launched site.
+Just make a easily decipherable name.
+We create a new site upon site launch with a name that follows url guidelines and that site owners have agreed to.

 - the name or id of an upstream